Home » Yoga Blog » Yoga Instructor Blog » Yoga Terms: A Comprehensive Sanskrit to English Translation

 - Yoga (“union”): A spiritual discipline and practice to achieve union with the ultimate reality or divine.
 The term derives from the root yuj, meaning “to yoke” or “to join,” and represents the harmonization of body, mind, and spirit.
 It encompasses a wide range of practices, including physical postures (asana), breath control (pranayama), ethical guidelines (yama and niyama), meditation (dhyana), and concentration (dharana).
 There are many paths of yoga, including Bhakti Yoga (the path of devotion), Jnana Yoga (the path of knowledge), Karma Yoga (the path of selfless action), and Raja Yoga (the royal path of meditation).

-Understanding Yoga Terms Through Sanskrit to English Translation
+The journey of Translating Sanskrit Yoga Terms Sanskrit to English